What is it: Angel's Egg

 Impact on Mamoru Oshii's Career

 Angel's Egg was a turning point in Mamoru Oshii's career, establishing him as a visionary and innovative director.
 Although the film was not a commercial success, it demonstrated Oshii's ability to create complex and visually stunning narratives.
-The critical success of Angel's Egg opened the door for more ambitious projects, including the iconic Ghost in the Shell series.
-Oshii's philosophical and aesthetic approach, which began to take shape in Angel's Egg, has continued to influence his work and define his unique style.
+The critical success of Angel's Egg opened the door to more ambitious projects, including the iconic Ghost in the Shell series.
+Oshii's philosophical and aesthetic approach, which began to take shape in Angel's Egg, continued to influence his work and define his unique style.
 The film's impact on Oshii's career is undeniable, solidifying his reputation as one of the most important and influential directors in animated cinema.

 Angel's Egg and Existentialist Philosophy